tobimensch/anc/README.md

 If the first parameter is a number and there are multiple parameters, it is equivalent to: anc -g TEXT TEXT...

+If the first parameter is either an existing absolute path or an existing relative path starting with ./ or ../, anc will add it to the anchors list and jump to it immediately.

 Options:
   -s DIR         Set DIR as default anchor. [default: current directory]